Teskh/WUPS/diagnostics/README.md

 ### BOY Diagnostics (`boy-diagnostics.js`)

-Validates BOY (Blind Operation Y-axis) drilling operations with three checks:
+Validates BOY (Blind Operation Y-axis) drilling operations with four checks:

 1. **Direction Check**: Ensures BOY operations face inward toward the element (plate/stud/joist)
-2. **Edge Distance Check**: Verifies that the BOY outer edge is at least 10mm from the outer side of the element
+2. **Wall Thickness Edge Distance Check**: Verifies that the BOY outer edge is at least 10mm from the outer/inner faces of the wall (Z-axis through-thickness)
+3. **Stud Distance Check**: Verifies that the BOY outer edge is at least 10mm from the nearest stud (QS) edge
-3. **Diameter Check**: Confirms that the BOY diameter is 30mm (within tolerance)
+4. **Diameter Check**: Confirms that the BOY diameter is 30mm (within tolerance)

 ## Usage